bcomnes/whoistim.com/README.md

 ###### Hobbies and distractions

 Since picking up his first SLR camera at 14, Tim has captured the world through his eye and his camera, occassionally [showing those images](https://www.instagram.com/timerickson/) back to the world.
-Tim is still building projects and services for the web, and can today be found collaborating under the moniker [Bureau of Minds](http://bureauofminds.com/)
+Tim is still building side projects and services for the web, and can today be found collaborating under the moniker [Bureau of Minds](http://bureauofminds.com/)

 ###### Contact him